GoogleCloudPlatform/guest-agent/README.md

 If none of the first 4 network manager services are detected on the system, then the agent will default to using `dhclient` for managing network interfaces.

+Note: Ubuntu 18.04, while having `netplan` installed,  ships a outdated and unsupported version of `networkctl`.
+This older version lacks essential commands like `networkctl reload`, causing compatibility issues.
+Guest agent is designed to fallback to dhclient on Ubuntu 18.04, even when netplan is present, to ensure proper network configuration.

 The following configuration flags can control the behavior:

 *   `manage_primary_nic`: When enabled, the agent will start managing the